-City Sanctuary is supporting residents in Maori Hill to protect native wildlife through backyard predator control.
+City Sanctuary is supporting residents of Māori Hill to protect native wildlife through backyard predator control.

 Photo by Craig McKenzie

 Māori Hill is one of City Sanctuary's three pilot suburbs where we're supporting residents to get involved in backyard trapping.
 Along with North Dunedin and Caversham, trapping in Māori Hill is helping us understand the best way to achieve city-wide predator control.